Level 3 City & Guilds Award in Advanced Welding Skills Tungsten Inert Gas (TIG) – PIPE

 Learning Outcome Five – Produce a single-vee pipe butt weld in the H-LO45 inclined (ASME 6G) position

 Learning Outcome Six – Explain the health & safety and welding specific underpinning knowledge requirements for the process (TIG).

 You must complete at least two Level 2 units before you will be accepted onto the Level 3 programme.

 Using the calendar to select your preferred Monday start date in dark green, select any PPE required and then press book.

 You can progress to another welding process at Level 3 (MMA, TIG or MIG) or pursue a coding standard.

-This programme has complimentary coffee, tea and bottled water.
+This programme has complimentary coffee and tea.